Last Updated on October 31, 2023 by Rebecca Huff

 After I wrote the pros and cons of living apart together, I began to realize how many people struggle in relationships.
 I found out that I wasn't alone.
 Many stay miserable year after year, waiting for change, analyzing the situation, attempting to figure it out all on their own.
 It can be a depressing time and a horrible way to live.

 If you're fighting constantly, or even more concerning, you're too apathetic to fight anymore, it's time to do something.
-Spending time thinking about getting away, always needing a break, avoiding one another, are all signs that it's time to act.
+Spending time thinking about getting away, always needing a break, and avoiding one another, are all signs that it's time to act.

 Don't put off seeking a support system.
 Find out if your insurance covers therapy.
-Go for yourself, ask your spouse to go with you to couples counseling.
+Go for yourself, and ask your spouse to go with you to couples counseling.
 The longer you put it off the harder it is to repair.
 Plan it out, come to an agreement, do something to move towards healing.
 Don't wait until one or both of you pass the point of no return.

 The bottom line is if you're feeling these things and you're wondering about separation but you're not 100% sure, it's past time to do something about your relationship.
+Relationships can be hard work, but they can also be incredibly rewarding.

 Bundle & save with Community